 - to notify upon the first export of the calendar year for each substance listed in Annex I to the PIC Regulation and each importing country;

 - to report during the first quarter of each year, the quantity of each Annex I PIC chemicals exported from, or imported to the EU in the preceding year;

 - to package and label the chemicals that are intended for export in accordance with the related provisions established in the CLP, BPR and REACH; in particular, a Safety Data Sheet (SDS) in accordance with the REACH Regulation shall accompany chemicals when exported;

 - not to export chemicals and articles as listed in Annex V to the PIC Regulation.

-- the export of chemicals listed in Annex I to Regulation (EU) No 649/2012 from Northern Ireland to Great Britain has to comply only with the rules of that Regulation that implement the Convention.
+- the export of chemicals listed in Annex I to Regulation (EU) No 649/2012 from Northern Ireland to the United Kingdom has to comply only with the rules of that Regulation that implement the Convention.
 For example, the export of a chemical listed in Part 2 of Annex I to Regulation (EU) No 649/2012 from Northern Ireland to Great Britain has to be notified by the exporter but there is no requirement to get the explicit consent of the United Kingdom in respect of Great Britain;

 - the rules on packaging and labelling of chemicals only apply to exports of chemicals from Northern Ireland to the United Kingdom to the extent necessary to comply with Article 13 of the Convention.